lisjin/dcan-tensorflow/README.md

 The `fm-prep/` directory contains MATLAB scripts to automatically select the optimal focal plane for each image.

 1. Move all directories from the U2OS image set to the repo's root.
-2. Run `fmeasureAll()` in MATLAB to compute each the focus measure of each image.
+2. Run `fmeasureAll()` in MATLAB to compute the focus measure of each image.
 	1. Make sure to [install](https://www.mathworks.com/matlabcentral/fileexchange/27314-focus-measure?focused=8113992&tab=function&requestedDomain=www.mathworks.com) the `fmeasure` function and change line 10 of `fmeasureAll.m` to point to the directory.
 3. Run `saveImgsAll()` in MATLAB to save the detected in-focus images to an output directory called `BBBC006_v1_focused/`.
 	1. Change line 6 of `saveImgs.m` if you want to rename the output directory.